Alabama State vs. Alabama A&M Predictions & Picks – October 28

 Alabama A&M Betting Info (2023)

-- One of the Bulldogs' one games with a set total has hit the over (100%).
+- The Bulldogs have gone over in one of one games with a set total (100%).

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.